 - Take my mom to Greece for a Shirley Valentine holiday.

-- Take my daughter to Neuschwanstein Castle in Bavaria and Chateau de Chaumont in France to show her that real castles are way cooler than theme park castles.
+- Take my children to Neuschwanstein Castle in Bavaria and Chateau de Chaumont in France to show them that real castles are way cooler than theme park castles.

-But also take her to Cinderella’s castle at Disney World – in full princess kit, her and me both – and tell her that that’s pretty cool, too.
+But also take them to Cinderella’s castle at Disney World – in full princess kit, them and me both – and tell them that that’s pretty cool, too.
 (Half-accomplished – even Disney execs don’t get to dress up as princesses on site.)

 - Pray at the Wailing Wall.